womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => nil
 ```

-In example one order is like here: `foo(a: (bar { 1 }))`.
-First we will call `bar` method with block.
+In the example one, the order is like here: `foo(a: (bar { 1 }))`.
+First, we will call `bar` method with a block.
 It will return `nil` and then we will call method `foo` with only hash parameter.
-It will looks like this: `foo(a: nil)`.
-So this is why we don't get a block in method `foo`.
+It will look like this: `foo(a: nil)`.
+So, this is why we don't get a block in method `foo`.

 In second example order is different: `foo(a: bar) do 1 end`.
-It will be even better to split it to separate lines.
-We could even omit this hash parameter in the call of this two methods and it will be woring the same.
-At least for displaying text on a screen.
-You can try do thet you own `foo bar { 1 }` and `foo bar do 1 end`.
+It will be even better, to split it into separate lines.

 ```ruby
 foo(a: bar) do